waxmoth/algorithms/fibonacciNumber/README.md

 ok      algorithms/fibonacciNumber/tests        13.352s
 ```

-If calculate the value for a large number, e.g. 50.
+To calculate a larger fibonacci number, e.g. 50.
 This method needs a lot of time to finish the job.

 2. Calculate the value from 1 to n
 ```golang